IntentArchitect/Intent.Modules/Modules/Intent.Modules.Metadata.WebApi/README.md

 2. The `Operation`, `Command`, or `Query` being exposed is updated to have a `Return Type` of `FileDownloadDto`.

-## Exposing a File Upload Endpoint
+## Expose a File Upload Endpoint

 To create an HTTP Endpoint that provides file upload capabilities, an existing `Operation` or `Command` needs to be exposed.

 1. In the Services Designer, either in the tree view or in a diagram, select one or more `Operation` or `Command` types.
 2. Right-click on any of the highlighted items and select `Expose as Http File Upload`.
 3. Items exposed as HTTP endpoints are indicated with a visual icon.
-You can view and configure [HTTP-related](#exposing-an-http-endpoint) properties by accessing the endpoint's properties.
+You can view and configure [HTTP-related](#expose-an-http-endpoint) properties by accessing the endpoint's properties.
 These property values are automatically set based on the item's heuristics but can be manually adjusted if necessary.

 When exposing the item as a file upload endpoint, the following configuration is automatically applied: